Aramchol

-Aramchol is an investigational drug being developed by Galmed Pharmaceuticals as a first-in-class, potentially disease modifying treatment for nonalcoholic steatohepatitis, or NASH, a more advanced condition of non-alcoholic fatty liver disease.
+Aramchol is an investigational drug being developed by Galmed Pharmaceuticals as a first-in-class, potentially treatment for nonalcoholic steatohepatitis,(NASH), a progressive form of non-alcoholic fatty liver disease.

-Aramchol, a conjugate of cholic acid and arachidic acid, is a member of a synthetic fatty-acid/bile-acid conjugate (FABAC).
-FABACs are composed of endogenous compounds, orally administrated with potentially good safety and tolerability parameters.
+It is a conjugate of cholic acid and arachidic acid, and belongs to a class of synthetic fatty-acid/bile-acid conjugates(FABACs), which are composed of endogenous compounds administrated orally, with the aim of good safety and tolerability parameters.

 Aramchol affects liver fat metabolism and has been shown in a Phase IIa clinical study to significantly reduce liver fat content as well as improve metabolic parameters associated with fatty liver disease.
 Furthermore, it has been shown to be safe for use, and with no severe adverse effects.

 Aramchol was initially intended to combine a cholesterol solubilizing moiety (a saturated fatty acid) with a bile acid (cholic acid) acting as a vehicle to enable secretion into bile and entry into the enterohepatic circulation to solubilise bile stones.
 However, early in the development, it was observed that Aramchol reduced liver fat infiltration in animals fed a high fat, lithogenic diet.
-This effect was confirmed in other animal models and the development plan was modified according to these findings, as fatty liver is an unmet need.